Welfreighter: Design

 The initial concept was a true miniature submarine which could from a distance be mistaken for a conventional motor boat and which could hold two agents along with its crew of two men, and which could also carry up to one ton of supplies in sealed containers.
 The designed range was to be up to 600 mi on the surface, with a range of 200 mi at speeds of up to 8 kn.
 While submerged it was to be capable of diving to a depth of 130 ft and travelling up to 40 mi underwater.

 Design work began towards the end of 1942 with the building of a 1/4 scale model which was used for tests in an experimental tank at Vickers' plant at St. Albans.
 By February 1943 the tests had produced several alterations to the original design including modifications to the hull form to make it stable under tow at speeds of 10 kn - 15 kn.

 Prototypes

-Following the model tests, permission was granted for the construction of a full size prototype at the SOE establishment known as The Frythe near Welwyn Garden City.
+Following the model tests, permission was granted for the construction of a full size prototype at the SOE establishment known as The Frythe in Welwyn.

 The first prototype had little resemblance to the later versions.
 When launched at Staines in May 1943 it permitted further tests but showed flaws in that it was not stable under tow at speeds over 7 kn and lacked freeboard.
 A second prototype was begun in June and was tested throughout the autumn and winter.

 A third prototype was begun in September 1943.
 Its surface range - 1000 mi - exceeded the specification, but at the expense of reducing the storage capacity by 240 lb.
 Its speed was less than the specification, at 6 kn maximum while surfaced, with a mere 2 kn submerged.
 It did however perform satisfactorily when pressure tested to a depth of 130 ft.